Continuing Education Catalog

 Please note: The information provided in health and wellness courses is not a substitute for diagnosis or treatment by a doctor or health care provider.

-Thursday | 1 to 3 p.m. | Queensbury campus
+Wednesday | 1 to 3 p.m. | Queensbury Campus

 Instructor: Linda Tipke, Adirondack Ayurveda